lichangling3/EMG-decoding-Arduino/README.md

-# EMG-decoding-Arduino
+# EMG decoding based on Arduino electrodes

 ## Introduction
-The idea is to find a good setup to retrieve and measure the quality of EMG signals for further applications, for instance to control a robotic hand prosthesis based on forearm muscle contractions.
-The obtained results show that these Myoware sensors could be as good as the Noraxon sensors, with SNR value up to 6.8.
+The idea is to find a good setup to retrieve and measure the quality of EMG signals using Myoware sensors for further applications, for instance to control a robotic hand prosthesis based on forearm muscle contractions.
+The obtained results show that these sensors could be as good as the Noraxon sensors, with SNR value up to 6.8.

 ## Organisation
 This project is organized as follows :